Azure-Samples/openai-end-to-end-baseline/README.md

 1. Try it out!

    Once you're there, ask your solution a question.
-Like before, you question should ideally involve recent data or events, something that would only be known by the RAG process including content from Wikipedia.
+Your question should involve something that would only be known if the RAG process included content from Wikipedia such as recent data or events.

 ### 8. Rehost the prompt flow in Azure App Service